About Winter Activities in Les Arcs

 If you thought toboganning or sledging was just for kids, think again, it can be fun for the whole family and especially in Les Arcs at the Rodeo Park and Mille 8.
 At the top of the Col de Chal you can make your way down the 3km of tobogganning twists, turns and excitement.
 The Rodeo park is open from Sunday to Thursday from 13:00 to 16:30.
 With your entry to the Rodeo Park you will be provided with a helmet and toboggan, the minimum age of entry is 12 years old and you must be over 1.25 metres.
 It is a great adventure for all the family and can be a fun way to spend an afternoon on the slopes, so go and check out the Rodeo toboggan park.
 You can experience the Rodeo Park at night time every Wednesday from 16:30.
 There is also a luge track in Mille 8 in Arc 1800 - take the new Les Villards telecabin to get to the start of the toboggan track and set off on a 900m downhill run with alternating banked turns and forest sections.
 The experience is enhanced by a light show, sound system and the track finishes in a tunnel with video projections.

 Raquette à Neige or Snow-shoeing in and around Les Arcs is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots and take a few snacks and some water with you.
-Either set out on your own, or join a group led by a knowledgeable local guide or activity company and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire or buy snowshoes from most Sports Shops.
-Grab a trail map from the Tourist Office and be sure to check the weather forecast before you go.
+Don't forget to wear comfortable and waterproof boots.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Be sure to check the weather forecast before you go.

 Snowmobile / Skidooing